-We invite you to listen using the free music players, bottom of this page.
-If you don't have music-quality computer speakers, plug in good stereo headphones if you got 'em.
+We invite you to listen using the free music players at the bottom of this page.
+If you do not have music quality computer speakers, plugin good stereo headphones; if you got 'em.

-To our valued repeat visitors, followers and admitted fans: welcome back.
-For your ears we keep old tape rolling, discs spinning, gears meshing and the organic machinery of writing, rehearsing and recording humming.
-The results are unpredictable - which is as it should be.
+To our valued repeat visitors, followers, and admitted fans: welcome back.
+It is for your ears the musicians' consortium keeps old tape rolling, discs spinning, gears meshing, and organic machinery humming.
+The results are unpredictable - which is how it should be.
 The idea is and always was to make new music and have some fun.
-We're serious about the music, but beyond that we don't take ourselve too seriously.
-For instance: "Hall of Fame" in What's New (as well as bona fide info about new releases).
+We're serious about the music but beyond that... well, see for yourself.

 You may have another reason for being here.
-Seeking info about some music recently heard, shared, streamed or on a playlist?
-Searching for info about a particular band [Bobby Comstock Band, Headwind, Strange Brew, etc.] or about a particular song, recording artist or musician, past or current?
+Seeking info about some music heard recently, shared, streamed, or on a playlist?
+Are you searching for info about a particular band [Bobby Comstock Band, Headwind, Strange Brew, etc.] or about a particular song, recording artist or musician, past or current?
 Check SONG INFO; ‘Bandography’ on the ABOUT page; pics and artwork in PHOTO/ART GALLERY; and there could be some relevant bits in Q&A.

 Send comments, questions, love and hate mail by using the email addresses on the Q&A page, or the CONTACT form there.
 We answer many inquiries directly, and if interesting on a broader scale, sometimes post the exchange.
 Thanks.